georgebrata/hci-project/README.md

 npm run lint -- --fix
 ```

-Refer to [Documentation](https://panjiachen.github.io/vue-element-admin-site/guide/essentials/deploy.html) for more information
+Refer to [Documentation of the Admin Template we are using](https://panjiachen.github.io/vue-element-admin-site/guide/essentials/deploy.html) for more information.

 #### Changelog

 Detailed changes for each release are documented in the [release notes](https://github.com/PanJiaChen/vue-element-admin/releases).

 #### Online Demo

--

 [not available yet](https://georgebrata.ro)